-With the protection of places like Vallée de Mai on Praslin, the Aldabra Atoll and many other reserves in Seychelles, conservation of wildlife goes hand in hand.
+With the protection of places like Vallée de Mai on Praslin, the Aldabra Atoll and many other reserves in Seychelles, conservation of wildlife go hand in hand.

 Mistakes which were made and brought species to the brim of extinction or even wiped them out, can’t be reversed.
 But a lot has been done to save what is left and to find new safe breeding places.

-Originally, indigenous forest covered the islands of Mahé, Praslin and La Digue entirely.
-Unfortunately, as for most regions of the world where humans settled, forest was exploited to make way for plantations.
+Originally, indigenous forest covered the islands of Mahé, Praslin, and La Digue entirely.
+Unfortunately, as for most regions of the world where humans settled, the forest was exploited to make way for plantations.

-Only on top of the mountains are small pockets of native forest left on Mahé, as far as no tea-plantations substitute the trees.
+Only on top of the mountains are small pockets of native forest left on Mahé, as far as no tea-plantations substitute the trees.one_third_last]

-We enjoyed our stay in Seychelles Islands immensely and it opened our eyes to see more realistically, what the impact of humans to these islands is.
+We enjoyed our stay in the Seychelles Islands immensely and it opened our eyes to see more realistically, what the impact of humans on these islands is.

 The government of Seychelles islands undertakes great efforts to raise awareness for environmental issues.
 Seychelles have a long way to go.

 My thought was: Why not start with a small island like La Digue as a showcase for an entire place run by renewable energy?

 Not many cars there, everybody owns a bicycle, plenty of sun and wind, small enough to oversee the transaction – perfect preconditions, isn’t it?